Brennall/HFH-SRD/Chapter02.md

 Explorers have animal reflexes, gaining +1 bonus to initiative and a +1 bonus to surprise rolls.
 Outdoors, explorers are difficult to spot, having the ability to seemingly disappear into woods and underbrush with a proficiency throw of 3+ on 1d20.
 In dungeons, an explorer who is motionless and quiet in cover can escape detection with a proficiency throw of 14+ on 1d20.

 Parties guided by explorers gain significant advantages on wilderness adventures.
-Any time the explorer’s party is in country familiar to the explorer, they get a +4 bonus on proficiency throws to avoid getting lost.
-In any terrain except clear and grassland terrain, the explorer’s party receives a +5 bonus to proficiency throws to evade wilderness encounters.
+Any time the explorer's party is in country familiar to the explorer, they get a +4 bonus on proficiency throws to avoid getting lost.
+In any terrain except clear and grassland terrain, the explorer's party receives a +5 bonus to proficiency throws to evade wilderness encounters.

 A party guided by an explorer can evade wilderness encounters even when surprised on a proficiency throw of 19+.
 See the Wilderness Adventures and Evasion Pursuit sections of Chapter 6 for more details on getting lost and evading encounters.

 When an explorer reaches 5th level (Guide), his experience and hardiness reassures those who follow him into the wild.
 Hirelings on a wilderness adventure led by the explorer gain a +1 bonus to their morale score.
-This bonus stacks with any modifiers from the explorer’s Charisma or proficiencies.
+This bonus stacks with any modifiers from the explorer's Charisma or proficiencies.

 When an explorer reaches 9th level (Warden), he may decide to build a border fort in the borderlands or wilderness.
-When he does so, up to 1d4+1 x10 0th level mercenaries and 1d6 explorers of 1st – 3rd level will come to apply for jobs and training.
+When he does so, up to 1d4+1 x10 0th level mercenaries and 1d6 explorers of 1st - 3rd level will come to apply for jobs and training.
 If hired, they must be paid standard rates for mercenaries.
 The character becomes the warden of any nearby settlers, and will attract more settlers over time.
 These people will look to the Warden as their leader, responsible for the growth and safety of their settlement.
 Additional rules for border forts are detailed in the Campaign chapter.

 ### Template:	    Pathfinder

 Proficiencies:	    Precise Shot, Tracking

-Starting Equipment: Sturdy longbow, quiver with 20 arrows, spear, short sword, dagger, chainmail armor, wind-battered fur cloak, boots, backpack, 2 week’s iron rations, wineskin, lantern, tinderbox, 2 flasks of common oil, blanket, 50’ rope, 12 iron spikes, small hammer and 20sp
+Starting Equipment: Sturdy longbow, quiver with 20 arrows, spear, short sword, dagger, chainmail armor, wind-battered fur cloak, boots, backpack, 2 week's iron rations, wineskin, lantern, tinderbox, 2 flasks of common oil, blanket, 50' rope, 12 iron spikes, small hammer and 20sp

 This pre-generated template represents a keen-eyed archer and tracker.
 The template is ready for adventure.
-However, if your explorer’s INT is 13 or greater, you may pick one or more additional general proficiencies before play if you’d like (see Starting Proficiencies in Chapter 4).
+However, if your explorer's INT is 13 or greater, you may pick one or more additional general proficiencies before play if you'd like (see Starting Proficiencies in Chapter 4).

 ### Explorer Level Progression